TaupeMist/Taupemist/ResourceStaking.md

 ```

 ### Participation
-#### Am I eligable to use this service?
+#### Am I eligible to use this service?
 The member must currently possess sufficient TM to comply with the [Taupemist Membership Table.](https://github.com/TaupeMist/Taupemist/blob/master/MembershipTable.md).

 #### Is this required?
 No, members are not required to participate however in order to have access the resources or assets of Taupemist, the member is required to have a matured staking position of adequate size to allow access to the desired resource/asset.

 #### Is there any time limit?
-Members may participate until this service is decomissioned.
+Members may participate until this service is decommissioned.

 #### How often may I change my staking position?
 As often as desired.
 The processing duration of each request will be capped at 24 hours and will respect the most recent staking position request for each given member.